matthane/SubScalpelMKV/README.md

 ### Drag-and-Drop Mode

+#### Single File Drag-and-Drop
 Drag an MKV file onto the executable for interactive mode:

 1. The tool analyzes the file and displays available subtitle tracks
 2. Choose to extract all tracks or make a custom selection
 3. For custom selection, enter:
     - Language codes: `eng,spa,fre`
     - Track numbers: `3,5,7`
     - Subtitle formats: `srt,ass,sup`
     - Mixed selection: `eng,3,srt,sup`

+#### Multi-File Drag-and-Drop
+Drag multiple MKV files onto the executable for batch processing:

+1. **Automatic Detection**: The tool automatically detects when multiple MKV files are provided
+2. **File Listing**: Shows all files that will be processed
+3. **Unified Selection**: Choose to extract all tracks or make a custom selection that applies to all files
+4. **Progress Tracking**: Shows progress for each file (e.g., "Processing file 2/5")
+5. **Batch Summary**: Displays total files processed and success/failure counts

+**Multi-File Features:**
+- **Smart Detection**: Automatically distinguishes between multiple files and single files with spaces in names
+- **Same Interface**: Uses the same track selection interface as single-file mode
+- **Error Resilience**: Continues processing other files if one fails
+- **Consistent Output**: Each file's subtitles are saved using the same naming convention

 ### Command Line Mode